RagnarB83/ash-documentation/docs/About.rst

 **Strongly recommended (and mostly necessary):**

 - geomeTRIC (optimizer).
-Python library, easily installed via pip.
+Python library, easily installed via pip or conda.
 Required for geometry optimizations.
-- OpenMM (molecular mechanics library).
-Only needed for MM and QM/MM.
+- OpenMM (MM and MD library).
+Needed for MM, QM/MM and MD.
 Installed via conda.
 - Matplotlib.
 Only for plotting options.

 **Required for specific functionality**

 - Julia installation.
 Only required right now for faster Julia versions of routines in the molecular crystal QM/MM code.

-**Optional Python modules for specific functionality (can be installed via pip or conda):**
+**Optional Python modules for specific functionality (can be installed via either pip or conda):**

 - PySCF (C++/Python quantum chemistry code)
 - Psi4 (C++/Python quantum chemistry code)